deviola/adsUserMenage/README.md

 - Access Swagger documentation: http://localhost:8080/swagger-ui.html

 ## Unit Tests
-- Three unit tests have been implemented to ensure the correctness of the functionality.
+- Two unit tests have been implemented to ensure the correctness of the functionality.

 ## Export Users to File
 - A REST method is available to save all users to a file.